List of awards and nominations received by Miranda Lambert: People's Choice Awards

+The People's Choice Country Awards is an American awards show, recognizing the best in the country misic through the year, chosen entirely by the fans across various categories.

 Teen Choice Award

 The Teen Choice Awards is an annual awards show that airs on the Fox television network.
 The awards honor the year's biggest achievements in music, movies, sports, television, fashion, and more, voted by teen viewers (ages 13 to 19).
 Winners receive a full size surfboard designed with the graphics of that year's show.

 World Music Awards

 The World Music Awards is an international awards show founded in 1989 under the high patronage of Albert II, Prince of Monaco and is based in Monte Carlo.